Skip to content ↓

 The following guidance should be adhered to:

-• A risk assessment is completed prior to the visit.
+• A risk assessment must be completed prior to the visit.

-• Alternative arrangements for students that may not wish to participate in the activity;
+• Alternative arrangements must be provided for students who do not wish to take part.

-• Good hygiene and hand washing procedures in place for students.
+Good hygiene and handwashing procedures must be in place.

-• Members of the public walking/exercising dogs on Academy grounds
+Members of the Public Walking Dogs on Academy Grounds

 Stray dogs on academy grounds